 TEACHER EDUCATION COORDINATING COMMITTEE

 A. FUNCTION.
 [See also 4300.] [ed.
 7-06]

-TEACHING AND ADVISING COMMITTEE
+UNIVERSITY TEACHING COMMITTEE

 UNIVERSITY COMMITTEE FOR GENERAL EDUCATION

 [Information on University General Education can be accessed at the general education website: http://www.uidaho.edu/class/general-education] [ed.
 11-11, 11-12]

 B. STRUCTURE AND MEMBERSHIP.
 At least one member from each of the six GEM areas who also serve as institutional representatives to SBOE on statewide general education, one of whom serves as chair, selected by Committee on Committees in consultation with the Director of General Education, and one each from the colleges of Agricultural and Life Sciences, Art and Architecture, Business and Economics, Education, Engineering, Natural Resources and Library; two undergraduate students appointed by ASUI and chosen to represent two different colleges; and the following without vote: Director of General Education, College of Letters, Arts and Social Sciences Dean, or designee, College of Science Dean, or designee, Registrar, or designee, Assistant Director of Institutional Research and Assessment, or designee, Director of Academic Advising, or designee. [rev. 7-06, 7-08, 7-10, 11-12, 10-14, 1-15, ed.
 8-12].